October 2nd to November 11th, 2018, Marmorkirken, København.

 We must cherish the earth we still have – An art installation with food for thought.

-The UN’s 17 World goals
+The UN’s 17 Global Goals

 The project is based on the climate changes and their influence on our seasons and the culture that the seasons have created over time, such as through ecclesiastical actions and the hymn’s century-long poetry.
-We are based on the UN’s 17 world goals for a better world, the so-called Sustainable Development Goals (SDG).
+We are based on the UN’s 17 global goals for a better world, the so-called Sustainable Development Goals (SDG).
 The 17 goals reflect a common and humanistic vision of humanity and the planet we inhabit.
 The idea of the project is that we must change ourselves before we can change the world.
 We must change our thinking pathways, our behavior and our patterns of consumption and take responsibility for ourselves and our actions.

 Living in the north is one of the most beautiful things, because we get to experience the four seasons; winter, spring summer and autumn.
 The seasons have become so familiar to us that we almost don’t think about whether they will come or not.
 We take them for granted.
 However, the constant climate change is pushing the expectations we have for the seasons.
 The summer is wet and clouded, the winters are mild and windy.
 Autumn is hot and spring is cold and it’s snowing.
 Yet, we can still recognize our seasons for a little while…